 Retrospecs lets you convert images and videos so they appear as they would on a variety of home computers and consoles from the 70's, 80's and 90's.
 It's part image filter app, part tribute to the sort of computers I lusted after whilst pouring over copies of Byte magazine as a lad.

-Retrospecs is available for iOS (it supports iPhones, iPods and iPads) and version 2 requires iOS 9 or above.
-(The 1.36 release will work on older devices, although it doesn't support image animations or video processing.)
+Retrospecs is available for iOS (it supports iPhones, iPods and iPads) and version 3 requires iOS 10.3 or above.
+(Version 2 will work on iOS 9, although the blending options aren't available and the 1.36 release will work on older devices, although it doesn't support image animations or video processing.)

 For a full list of the current computer and console presets, see the updates section.
 A full list of credits is also available.